gillesdami/SimplePytorchActorCritic/README.md

 # Simple Pytorch Actor Critic

 This repository feature a minimalist actor critic model capable of solving 'CartPole-v0' gym environment.
-The model is written in pytorch and use tensorboardX.
+The model is written in pytorch and uses tensorboardX.

 ![tensorboard_screen.png](tensorboard_screen.png)